Pathwise nonuniqueness for the SPDEs of some super-Brownian motions with immigration: Conditional separation of approximating solutions

-in (\ref{eq:false}) results from using the bound (\ref{ineq:survprob_p}) for the survival probability $\P(t_j<T^{X^i}_0)$.
+in (\ref{eqfalse}) results from using the bound (\ref{ineqsurvprobp}) for the survival probability $\P(t_j<T^{X^i}_0)$.
 The exponent $-1$ in the foregoing display, however, is critical, and any decrease in this value will lead to convergent integrals.
-Also, we recall that (\ref{dom}) is used repeatedly in (Step 2-2)--(Step 2-4) of Section~\ref{sec:condsep-1}, while (\ref{dom}) is a consequence of (\ref{imp:ilp}) and the proof of (\ref{imp:ilp}) uses in particular the Markov property of $Y^j(\1)$ at $t_j$.
-These observations lead us to consider modifying the arguments in Section~\ref{sec:condsep-1} by replacing $t_j$ with a ``larger'' value, subject to the condition that certain $\P$-independence, similar to (\ref{imp:ilp}) with $t_j$ replaced by the resulting value, still holds.
+Also, we recall that (\ref{dom}) is used repeatedly in steps 2-2--2-4 of Section~\ref {seccondsep-1}, while (\ref{dom}) is a consequence of (\ref {impilp}) and the proof of (\ref{impilp}) uses in particular the Markov property of $Y^j(\1)$ at $t_j$.
+These observations suggest that we should modify the arguments in Section~\ref{seccondsep-1} by replacing $t_j$ with a ``larger'' value, subject to the condition that certain $\P$-independence, similar to (\ref{impilp}) with $t_j$ replaced by the resulting value, still holds.

-Let us start with identifying the value to replace $t_j$.
+First, let us identify the value to replace $t_j$.
 The idea comes from the following observation.

-\paragraph{\bf Observation}The support process of a lateral cluster $Y^j$ takes a positive amount of time after its birth to meet the support of $X^i$, thereby leading to a time $t_j^{\rm c}$ \emph{larger} than $t_j$.
-Moreover, prior to $t_j^{\rm c}$, the supports of $X^i$ and $Y^j$ separate.
-(Cf. Figure 3.2.)
+\begin{ob*} It takes a positive amount of time before the support process of a lateral cluster $Y^j$ intersects the support process of $X^i$, as leads to a time $t_j^{\mathrm{c}}$ \emph{larger} than the landing time $t_j$ of $Y^j$.
+Prior to $t_j^{\mathrm{c}}$, the supports of $X^i$ and $Y^j$ are disjoint.
+See Figure~\ref{Fig1}. \end{ob*}